 Cataract surgery is one of the most commonly performed eye surgeries in the world.
-With millions having undergone this procedure with life-changing results, it is no surprise that it is growing in popularity, especially as life expectancies continue to rise.
-Here at OCLI, we are proud to provide our patients with the best that cataract surgery technology has to offer.
+With millions having undergone this procedure with life-changing results, it is no surprise that this procedure is growing in popularity, especially as life expectancies continue to rise.
+Here at OCLI, we are proud to utilize the best technology available when performing cataract surgery on Long Island.

 During traditional cataract surgery, a blade is used to create incisions in the cornea.
 Through these incisions, your surgeon is able to break up the cataract and remove it.
 Once the cataract is removed, an intraocular lens (IOL) is used to replace the natural lens.
 Recovery times vary from patient to patient, but typically last a few weeks.
 Most patients are able to resume regular activities within the first few days.
 Your doctor will discuss with you which activities you should refrain from during your recovery, and for how long.

-As with all surgery, cataract surgery comes with certain risks.
-Risks and complications are very rare with cataract surgery, and include:
+As with all surgery, cataract surgery comes with certain very rare risks and complications that include:

 - Swelling (cornea and retina)